fischermatte/geolud/readme.md

 least the case when I tried on it Pivotal and IBM Bluemix Cloud Foundry.
 In order to use less, it is not enough to define `memory:256m` in your manifest.

-### Java Backend (geolud-api)
+### geolud-server (java backend)

 This example below configures the app to be used with less than 1GB.
-It also shows how to configure spring boot properties to configure the mail service within geolud-api.
+It also shows how to configure spring boot properties to configure the mail service within geolud-server.

 Note: the example below does not use the memory calculator of the build pack but has hardcoded VM properties.
 This is not a good approach when you want to scale dynamically.